iamdtang/skaterdav85.github.io/_assignments/laravel1.md

 * Please push up your code including the database to GitHub to a repository named EXACTLY __itp405-laravel-assignments__.
 You will be using this repository for all Laravel assignments, labs, and class lectures.
 * Deploy your app to Heroku by [following these instructions](/tutorials/deploying-laravel-with-sqlite-to-heroku).
 Verify that your app has been deployed and it works on Heroku.
-* Send an email to me and the TA with the repository URL and the URL to the live site on Heroku
+* Send an email to me and the TA with the repository URL and the URL to the live site on Heroku.